JonnyAsh/ISS-Logbook/README.md

 -------------------------------------------------------------
 ## 1.1 Assignment brief

-This project aims to design a secure application that helps ESA astronauts on the International Space station to record sensitive research information in line with OWASP'S main security threats (OWASP, 2021) as outlined in our Design document (Ashmore et al, 2022).
+This project aims to design a secure application that helps ESA astronauts on the International Space Station to record sensitive research information in line with OWASP'S main security threats (OWASP, 2021) as outlined in our Design document (Ashmore et al, 2022).

 --------------------------------------------------------------